TotallyNotAHaxxer/Advanced-And-Secure-CXX/README.md

 # Usign GDB/GEF to debug and locate where a vulnerability is comming from

 So in this next case  we have a file which is named pcap.h, inside of pcap.h is a function from the offical c++ packet crafing, parsing, and formatting library `PcapPlusPlus`.
 Within the function there is data that is outputted when a HTTP layer if found within the packet that is thrown as an argument to the function.
 The program outputs data such as the HTTP URI, the HTTP host, the HTTP useragent but then before it can output the HTTP cookie there is for some reason a segment violation code that happens, but is it BOF?

+Before we can go on the only way we can really figure this out is by using something known as GDB.
+GDB stands for GNU Debugger, GDB is a program that is typically used by either code / program engineers or cyber security specialists to scout out a program such as a binary to understand what happens within a program.
+GDB is used ALOT within the reverse engineering community to reverse engineer or exploit binary files such as the one we are about to do recon on that is vulnerable to BOF.
+Right now within this section we will be only doing the basics such as running and using programs and scouting them ofc.
+We are going to run gdb but first things first we need to tell gdb the program or in our case the binary to run, to do this we run the following command.

+`gdb ./main`

+our main file is the binary filename

+then we need to run it and since our binary requires a filename or pcap filepath we run the following

+`run /home/xea43p3x/Desktop/Projects/frizz/src/PCAP/Pcap_Examples/'HTTP - JPG Download.pcap'`

+when we run the file we will get a code from GDB saying that there was a SEGMENT VIOLATION, but why?

 BOF vulnerabilities may not just be in simple code forms such as the code example above they me even come in more advanced forms.
 The following using a PCAPPLUSPLUS library to capture packets.
 The following program you will see might be a bit hard to understand if you are a begginer but i will explain it.
 Basically the function i am going to show here is a function that takes a packet and parses the HTTP layer of it using the PcapPlusPlus C++ packet capture and parsing library.
 The code we get is SIGSEV when we run it through GDB/GEF.

 ```cpp
 void DATA_HTTP(pcpp::Packet RP) {